Town of Paradise and City of Chico Sewer Regionalization Project Advisory Committee

 - Develop the Principles of Agreement for IMA between the Town and City, and make a recommendation on those Principles to the two Councils as applicable.

 - Guide public participation in the EIR process which will happen separately but in parallel with the Committee’s work.

 It is anticipated the Committee will meet for the duration of the EIR process and may continue to meet if committee members feel it is valuable.
 The Committee is not an official “commenting body” on the EIR.

-Subscribe to the Town of Paradise and City of Chico Sewer Regionalization Project Advisory Committee email list to receive notifications and updates.
+Subscribe to the Town of Paradise / City of Chico Sewer Regionalization Project Advisory Committee email list to receive notifications and updates.

 - Bryan Smith

 - Report an Environmental Concern